-Gunfire Rings Out Near Russian Security Services Headquarters In Moscow
+At Least 1 Dead After Gunman Opens Fire Near Security Services Headquarters In Moscow

-Multiple shots were fired near the headquarters of the FSB, Russia's Federal Security Service, on Thursday night.
+A lone gunman opened fire near the headquarters of the FSB, Russia's Federal Security Service, on Thursday night, killing at least one person before authorities were able to "neutralize" the attacker, according to reports.

 The incident took place within hours of Russian President Vladimir Putin's annual news conference.